All Rise (Blue album)

-Background and release
+Background

 In May 1999, Lee Ryan and Antony Costa met at the ages of 15 and 17, respectively, when auditioning for a boy band on ITV's This Morning, with Simon Cowell putting the group together.
-Ryan made it into the band, as did 21-year-old Will Young (who would go on to win the first series of Pop Idol in 2002), although Costa was not chosen.
+Ryan made it into the band, as did 21-year-old Will Young, although Costa was not chosen.
 The boy band never took off, but Ryan and Costa remained friends following their meeting.
-In 2000, Costa and another one of his friends, Duncan James, decided to form their own band, and they were soon joined by Ryan.
-Their manager Daniel Glatman said, "Duncan came to see me with his friend, Antony Costa, who was also in the same position [wanted to be in the music industry], and they told me that they wanted to do something together.
-When I asked them if they had anyone in mind to work with, they said they had a friend, Lee Ryan, whom they wanted to invite to join their band.
-The three of them came in a couple of days later and I was completely blown away by the incredibly talented stars that stood before me."
-Ryan, Costa, James and Glatman all felt that something was missing and so they went on to audition for a fourth member, a position eventually filled by Ryan's flatmate, Simon Webbe.
+In 2000, Costa and Duncan James began forming their own band and soon recruited Ryan.
+Their manager Daniel Glatman later recalled being impressed by the trio’s talent and potential, leading the group to search for a fourth member.
+The final position was filled by Simon Webbe, Ryan's flatmate, completing the lineup of what would become Blue.